Celebrate Water Week, May 5-11, 2019

 Check Us Out During Water Week

-Visit us at the Arcata Farmers Market on Saturday, May 13, as we culminate Water Week with fun activities for kids and lots of useful information.
-Complete a passport activity, play water related games and win prizes!
-Learn lots about a variety of water topics.
+Visit us at the Arcata Farmers' Market on Saturday, May 11 from 9 AM to 2 PM as we culminate Water Week with fun activities for kids and lots of useful information.
+Complete the Water Week Passport Quest, play water related games and win prizes!
+It's a great opportunity to learn about a variety of water topics.

 Have you ever wondered what’s in our drinking water, where our local drinking water comes from, or what local water agencies are doing to ensure that this valuable resource remains plentiful in our community?
 We have answers!